Impossible Creatures by Katherine Rundell

 The quest to restore the magic, or glimourie, will grow to include a swashbuckling sea captain, a resolute scholar, sphinxes, centaurs, and ever higher stakes.
 Once the action is underway it never lets up, but there’s more to the story than action.
 Thrumming under the twists and turns is the wonder of life itself, a wonder so deeply rooted that humans “have forgotten that we have forgotten” it.
 That forgetting may eventually drain all meaning from the world and reduce life to a mere existence of power plays.
 The threat of chaos is ever hovering, but “greater than the world’s chaos are its miracles.”

 Impossible Creatures is a deeply felt novel; one suspects it’s very close to the author’s heart.
 Is the transcendent wonder akin to God?
 There are a few passing mentions (as in, “God only knows”) and a reference to John Donne, a Christian poet whom Rundell has written about elsewhere.
 But the magic appears to have no source, and life remains a mystery: “There are no answers to being alive.
 There are only strong pieces of advice.”
 Still, this is a novel that rewards readers the more they think about it.
-There’s “strong advice” worth thinking about, such as, “stop expecting life to get easier.
+There’s also “strong advice” worth thinking about, such as, “stop expecting life to get easier.
 It never does; that’s not where its goodness lies.”
 And the essence is goodness.

 Considerations: